fewnew/art74-fall2018/projects/project1/phase2/jose_tovar_project1.md

 # Jose Tovar - Project1

 My project was focused on my hometown Oakland.
-I'e lived in Oakland all my life so I just wanted to express my love for the city.
+I've lived in Oakland all my life so I just wanted to express my love for the city.
 In the project, I added images of what makes up Oakland like the sports teams, points of interest, and artwork around the city.
 ***

 ### Title of the work: Oakland <br>